Radiotherapy for melanoma that has come back in the same area

 Find out about how external beam radiotherapy is given.

-Radiotherapy has to be carefully planned to make sure that it’s as effective as possible.
+Radiotherapy has to be carefully planned to make sure it’s as effective as possible.
 It’s planned by a cancer specialist (clinical oncologist) and it may take a few visits.
 On your first visit to the radiotherapy department, you’ll be asked to have a CT scan or lie under a machine called a simulator, which takes x-rays of the area to be treated.
 Watch our video about having a CT scan.

-You may need some small marks made on your skin to help the radiographer (who gives you your treatment) position you accurately and show where the rays will be directed.
-These marks must stay visible throughout your treatment.
-Permanent marks, like tiny tattoos, may be used.
-These will only be done with your permission, and may be a little uncomfortable while being done.
+You may need some small marks made on your skin.
+These help the radiographer (who gives you your treatment) position you accurately, and show where the rays will be directed.
+The marks must stay visible throughout your treatment, and permanent marks (like tiny tattoos) are usually used.
+These are extremely small, and will only be done with your permission.
+It may be a little uncomfortable while they are done.

-Radiotherapy will make you feel tired and this can sometimes last for some weeks or even months after your treatment finishes.
-Other side effects will depend on the area being treated.
-Radiotherapy can cause a skin reaction (like sunburn) in the area being treated.
-You’ll be advised by the radiographers on how to look after your skin.
+Radiotherapy will make you feel tired.
+This can sometimes last for some weeks or even months after your treatment finishes.
+It can also cause a skin reaction (like sunburn) in the area being treated.
+The radiographers will advise you on how to look after your skin.